LGiesberger/TaskMaster/README.md

 Upon loading the application, users will be shown the tasks for the current date. **(See screenshot 1)**</br></br>
 Users can then click on the purple button at the bottom to add a new task to their list, the default selected date will be the current date and time so the user doesn't have to enter this himself. **(See screenshot 2)**</br></br>
 Should the user have completed a task, they can change the status by clicking on the icon on the left of the title. **(See screenshot 3)**</br></br>
+The user can also edit the title of their task or the date/time it has been scheduled on by clicking on the pencil icon, should it be desired a task can also be removed by clicking on the trashcan icon.
 Users can scroll ahead/back to other dates by using the arrows at the top left and right of the task-overview.
 Or if they need to look at a more specific date that will require a lot of scrolling, they can click on the 'Calendar' button to speed up this process.</br></br>
 The current date will be highlighted, users can click on any date and the app will take them straight there. **(See screenshot 4)**</br>